jneen/parsimmon/API.md

 var parserA = p1.skip(p2); // is equivalent to...
 var parserB = Parsimmon.seqMap(p1, p2, function(x1, x2) { return x1; });
 ```

+## parser.notFollowedBy(anotherParser)

+Returns a parser that looks for anything but whatever `anotherParser` wants to parse, and does not consume it.
+Yields the same result as `parser`.
+Equivalent to `parser.skip(Parsimmon.notFollowedBy(anotherParser))`.

 ## parser.lookahead(anotherParser)